Mission, Goal and Objectives

 The goal of the program is to prepare counselors with the counseling and rehabilitation knowledge, attitudes, and skills to assist clients with mental, physical and/or emotional disabilities in using their own resources and opportunities to meet their developmental, vocational, and educational needs.
 To accomplish this goal, the program provides educational and practical experiences that allow students to meet the following knowledge and outcome expectations:

 The objectives of our program are linked to our mission statement.
 They are to provide:

-- Learning opportunities to support the ability to implement culturally responsive and ethically sound counseling practices throughout their careers, and to advocate for individuals with disabilities and the profession.
+- Learning opportunities to support the ability to implement culturally responsive and ethically sound rehabilitation counseling practices throughout their careers, and to advocate for individuals with disabilities and the profession.

-Addiction Counseling Curriculum
+Rehabilitation Counseling Curriculum

 |Core Coursework||Credit Hours|

 |HPRC 5301 Introduction to Counseling and Ethical Development||3 hours|

 |HPRC 5302 Counseling Theories||3 hours|